spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-whatsapp.md

 See the project's [documentation](https://docs.mau.fi/bridges/go/whatsapp/index.html) to learn what it does and why it might be useful to you.

+## Prerequisite (optional)

+If you want to set up [Double Puppeting](https://docs.mau.fi/bridges/general/double-puppeting.html) (hint: you most likely do) for this bridge automatically, you need to have enabled [Appservice Double Puppet](configuring-playbook-appservice-double-puppet.md) or [Shared Secret Auth](configuring-playbook-shared-secret-auth.md) service for this playbook.

+For details about configuring Double Puppeting for this bridge, see the section below: [Set up Double Puppeting](#set-up-double-puppeting)

 ## Adjusting the playbook configuration

 To enable the bridge, add the following configuration to your `inventory/host_vars/matrix.example.com/vars.yml` file: